Hearing Aid Repairs

 Open and close the battery compartment

 Make sure your hearing aids are on the right setting

 Sometimes, all your hearing aids need is a quick reset or cleaning.
 If these tips do not stop the problem, it is best to set up an appointment with a professional to discuss what repair options are available for your hearing device.

 Call us to set up an appointment to see if there’s an issue with the hearing aid, a change in your hearing, or possibly a build-up of ear wax.

 While sometimes it is better to repair a hearing aid, other times, it is best to replace them.
 Make sure to talk to an expert before deciding to replace your hearing aids.
 However, there are a few general rules to deciding when your hearing aid is beyond repair.

 If your hearing aid is more than five years old, that means that it may have started to hit its life expectancy.
 Today, hearing aid technology only lasts 5-7 years before major advancements are usually available.
 If your hearing aids start to malfunction and are in the 5-7 year time frame, it may be time to upgrade to newer technology.

-If your hearing aid has been stepped on, smashed, or damaged in a way that seems unfixable, it may be unfixable.
+If your hearing aid has significant visible damage, such as a device that has been stepped on, smashed, or otherwise damaged, it may be unfixable.